The information on this page relates to nursing strikes that took place at the end of 2022 and beginning of 2023.

 If I have an appointment on one of the strike days will it be cancelled?

-If you’re scheduled to go into hospital for an appointment on either of the dates (15th and 20th December) you should speak to you care team to find out if anything planned will be affected by the strike action.
+If you’re scheduled to go into hospital for an appointment on the day of a strike you should speak to you care team to find out if anything planned will be affected by the strike action.

 What do I do if I have a health emergency on one of the strike days?

-The RCN have confirmed that emergency care carries on throughout strikes.
+Emergency care carries on throughout strikes.
 This means you can always go to A&E if you have an emergency.
+You can also always call 111 if you think you need A&E but its not life-threatening.

 Where else can I go for support?